-After featuring our new Preppy Monogram invitation on the blog last week, we started thinking about the questions that crop up when monogramming is considered for wedding stationery.
+After featuring a new monogram wedding invitation on the blog last week, we started thinking about the questions that crop up when monogramming is considered for wedding stationery.
 Brides often wonder if it is appropriate (or even bad luck!) to use the new married initial prior to the wedding ceremony.
 Traditional etiquette considers the use of the bride’s new last name taboo until the vows have been read, but this is one area where we tend to disagree with the traditionalists.

-In fact, one of our most frequently requested designs is this watermark monogram, which features a beautiful single initial behind the bolder text of the invite.
-The use of this design element is quite subtle, yet adds a striking level of sophistication that has made it increasingly popular with brides.
+In fact, one of our most frequently requested designs has a watermark monogram behind the bolder text of the invite.
+The use of this design element is somewhat subtle, yet adds a striking level of sophistication that has made it increasingly popular with brides.

 Since the purpose of the wedding is to celebrate the union of the bride and groom, we find it perfectly acceptable to use the couple’s future shared last name as a backdrop to the formal wedding invitation.
 After all, it IS the groom’s current last name, and the bride’s maiden name will be prominently listed on the invitation as well.
 We think incorporating the monogram as a design element in the wedding stationery is a lovely way to celebrate the upcoming union!

 Of course, if you decide you don’t want to chance a visit from the bad-luck wedding fairies, there are alternative ways to use monogramming!
 The bride and groom’s first initials can be used alone for pre-wedding printing â€“ and transformed with the addition of the new, shared last name for post-wedding/reception decor.
 You can check out some of the monogram possibilities for inspiration – or let us know how you’d like to see your monogram!